+From the 2nd-5th May, one of the biggest events in the cycling calendar is taking place in England’s largest county.
 The Tour de Yorkshire is back, and thousands of people will be arriving in Yorkshire in the hope of getting a glimpse of the riders and cheering on some big names.

 Did you know...

 7. The average number of calories burnt per day per rider per day is 6,000.
 That means you’d need to eat around three times the usual recommended daily allowance (RDA) to fuel your hard work, or nearly 12 Big Macs!

-10. The fourth and final stage of this year’s men’s race (from Halifax to Leeds) has been nicknamed "The Yorkshire Terrier" as it’s the hardest stage of the race, made up of 189.5km of incessant pedalling.
+8. The fourth and final stage of this year’s men’s race (from Halifax to Leeds) has been nicknamed "The Yorkshire Terrier" as it’s the hardest stage of the race, made up of 189.5km of incessant pedalling.